 Veronica Rotman is a marine scientist and PhD candidate at the University of Auckland, researching how microplastics move through Aotearoa, from the mountain to the sea.
 Her prior work spans experimental studies on fish physiology, investigations of plastic ingestion in wild fisheries, and ecosystem-scale assessments.
 She has contracted to NIWA and spent 5 years on the Sustainable Seas National Science Challenge Stakeholder Panel, helping to connect research, policy, and community in shaping better national ocean governance.

-Veronica is a TEDx speaker and ocean advocate who translates research into compelling narratives for broad audiences.
-She has represented Oceania at the United Nations Ocean Conference, delivered keynotes, and spoken at events ranging from the Hauraki Gulf Forum, to the Aotearoa Sustainable Development Goals Conference, and Seaweek.
-Her c
+Veronica is a National Geographic presenter, TEDx speaker and ocean advocate who translates science and policy into compelling narratives for broad audiences on her social media channel NZ Ocean News.
+She has represented Oceania at the United Nations Ocean Conference, delivered keynotes, and spoken at events ranging from the Hauraki Gulf

-Growing up freediving and spearfishing in the frosty waters of Te Waipounamu (South Island, New Zealand), the ocean has fed me, grounded me, and challenged me since I was little.
+Growing up freediving and spearfishing in the frosty waters of Te Waipounamu (South Island, Aotearoa New Zealand), the ocean has fed me, grounded me, and challenged me since I was little.
 This lived connection, and quiet observation is what drives me to protect it.

-I’ve seen first-hand how human pressures erode the mauri of our moana.
+I’ve seen first-hand how human pressures erode the mauri (lifeforce) of our moana.
 Working alongside Māori communities in the Muriwhenua, I witnessed how degraded ecosystems threaten not just biodiversity and food security, but also whakapapa, cultural identity, and the ability to pass traditions to future generations.
 Time with Māori and Pacifica whānau reinforced that true ocean restoration begins with reciprocity and respect, recognising the ocean not as an infinite resource, but as whakapapa.

 Every minute underwater reminds me what is at stake — and every opportunity to teach, research, or speak is a chance to shift how we relate to the ocean.
 My “why” is simple: to ensure that my grandchildren inherit an ocean of abundance, joy, wonder and beautiful kaimoana.